microsoft/reactxp/docs/docs/apis/popup.md

 // Dismisses all popups immediately dismissAll(): void;

 // Displays a popup.
-Returns true if successful, false if there was
+Returns true if successful, false if the popup is
-// an error (see console.error())
-show(options: PopupOptions, popupId: string, showDelay: number = 0): boolean;
+// already displayed or there was an error (see console.error()) show(options: PopupOptions, popupId: string, showDelay: number = 0): boolean;
 ```